wbolster/sanest/doc/index.rst

 Both :py:class:`sanest.dict` and :py:class:`sanest.list` are
 thin wrappers around a regular ``dict`` or ``list``.
-All container operations (getting, setting, and so on) accept both regular and ``sanest`` containers when those are passed in by the application, and transparently ‘wrap’ any lists or dictionaries returned to the application.
+All container operations (getting, setting, and so on) accept both regular containers and ``sanest`` containers when those are passed in by the application, and transparently ‘wrap’ any lists or dictionaries returned to the application.

-or nested structures,
+For nested structures,
 only the outermost ``dict`` or ``list`` is wrapped: the nested structure is not changed in any way.
 In practice this means that the overhead of